piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 [Show the interface](https://github.com/piku235/JungiThemeBundle/tree/master/Tag/Registry/TagRegistryInterface.php)

 A tag registry is a place where you can obtain a full qualified class name of tag by passing only a tag name.
-The main goal of a tag registry is an ability about registering new tags.
-Thanks to that theme mapping loaders are able to not only use the built-in tags, but also to use tags created by you :)
+The main goal of a tag registry is an ability about registering new tags - thanks to that theme mapping loaders are able to not only use the built-in tags, but also to use tags created by you :)

 ### How to register a new tag?